FreedyPlugins/FreedyPlugins/EnglishWiki.md

 Execute commands as a player.

-`/fut <player> executeConDelayCmd <tick> <command>`
-<tick> Runs the command in the console after ticking.
+`/fut <player> executeConDelayCmd <tick> <command>` Runs the command in the console after ticking.

-`/fut <player> executeDelayCmd <tick> <command>`
-<tick> Execute commands as player after tick.
+`/fut <player> executeDelayCmd <tick> <command>` Execute commands as player after tick.